Last Update: 15th Dec 2019

 A high score indicates a balanced risk profile and better repayment capacity of individuals.
 Hence, banks and financial institutions prefer approving loans to people with a higher credit score.

-How to check CIBIL score FREE of Cost
+3 Easy Steps to Check CIBIL score FREE of Cost

 Every year you can obtain one credit report free from CIBIL.
 You will be charged for more than one report.